List of Buffalo Bills starting quarterbacks

-These quarterbacks have started at least one game for the Buffalo Bills of the National Football League.
+These quarterbacks have started at least one game for the Buffalo Bills of the National Football League (NFL).
 The Bills are a professional American football franchise based in the Buffalo–Niagara Falls metropolitan area.
-The team competes in the National Football League (NFL) as a member club of the American Football Conference (AFC) East division.
 The quarterbacks are listed in order of the date of each player's first start for the team at that position.

 Starting quarterbacks

 The number of games they started during the season is listed to the right: